Let's celebrate together "Visit Nepal 2023", Get amazing discount for group travelers!

 What's Included

-• Full Board (breakfast, lunch, and Dinner) in Trekking.
+• Full Board (breakfast, lunch, and dinner) in Trekking

-• Accommodation during the trek (local lodge).
+• Accommodation during the trek (local lodge)

-• Langtang National park fees, TIMS Card.
+• Langtang National Park fees, TIMS Card.

-• Accommodation in Kathmandu on twin sharing with breakfast.
+• Accommodation in Kathmandu on twin sharing with breakfast

-• Guided Tour in the city with an expert tour guide.
+• Guided tour in the city with an expert tour guide.

-• Welcome dinner in the city
+• Farewell dinner in the city

-• Equipment clothing for porter & staff.
+• equipment and clothing for porters and staff.

-• Insurance for all staff & porters.
+• Insurance for all staff and porters.

 • First Aid Kit.